-At this point in time the MSBI Program is unable to guarantee housing for students.
+At this point in time the MSCB Program is unable to guarantee housing for students.
 This is due to the limited nature of housing for all students of Weill Cornell.
 Every effort is made to secure on-campus housing for interested students.

-Students interested in obtaining Cornell Housing must submit a request by emailing the MSBI Program Director, not the Housing Office.
+Students interested in obtaining Cornell Housing must submit a request by emailing the MSCB Program Director, not the Housing Office.
 For incoming students, housing applications will be accepted until June 15th, at which time the final prioritization will be determined.
 Incoming students are prioritized for housing based upon the distance they will travel to come to the Program using the address on the WebAdmit application.
+After any initial housing placements have been completed, applications will be prioritized based upon the order in which they are received.